 Guy Fawkes' Day has become a tradition in Britain, and cosplaying as the one hero who can foil the 1605 plot makes it all worthwhile, somehow.

 If you’re scared of heights, you and the kids might not get to the top of the Cutty Sark Rig Climb.
-It’s open to the public at King William Walk, where the Sark has been moored since 1954.
+During summer, it’s open to the public at King William Walk, where the Sark has been moored since 1954.
 Helmets and safety harnesses are must-haves for all climbers, the way they totally weren't for the sailors who originally manned ye olde crow's nest back in the day.
 The focus is on fun for everyone.

-4. Foodies Rejoice — New Places to Eat, Drink, and Be Merry
+Foodies Rejoice — New Places to Eat, Drink, and Be Merry

 Daphne’s in South Kensington has gone all out for the Christmas holiday.
-Merging a wintry English aesthetic with the gaudy grandeur of an Italian festivale, this upscale dining spot is adorned with tasteful white lanterns, giant glass chandeliers, and mountains of ornaments and floral arrangements in the fireplace dining room.
+Merging a wintry English aesthetic with the gaudy grandeur of an Italian festival, this upscale dining spot is adorned with tasteful white lanterns, giant glass chandeliers, and mountains of ornaments and floral arrangements in the fireplace dining room.

 We haven't tried the tiramisu (yet), but the atmosphere alone makes the visit worthwhile.